What is the range of the coolers?

 Is my cooler covered by a warranty?

 Is it legal to operate a cruzin cooler?

 How much weight can my cooler really take?

-We recommend a maximum of 300 lbs plus your cargo.
-If you weight more that 200 lbs and want a cooler we recommend that you get a 500 watt electric instead of a 300 watt.
-If you weight more that 300 lbs and want a cooler we recommend that you get a 1000 watt.
+We recommend a maximum of 300 lbs including your cargo.
+If you weigh more that 200 lbs and want a cooler we recommend that you get a 800watt electric instead of a 250watt.
 Our coolers have steel frames inserted into the body to help support heavier loads.
-We may lift the weight limit specifications after more testing.

 What important safety information should I know about my cooler?